LvnLx/Tempus/README.md

 ### Continuous Integration and Deployment

-CI/CD pipelines were omitted for similar reasons outlined in [Testing](#testing), however the addition of Android support would prompt reevaluation on pipelines for both autoamted testing and deployment
+CI/CD pipelines were omitted for similar reasons outlined in [Testing](#testing), however the addition of Android support would prompt reevaluation on pipelines for both automated testing and deployment